Equinor ASA - ADR Shares Approach 52-Week High - Market Mover

 Trading Activity

-- Trading volume this week was 14.6% lower than the 20-day average.
+- Trading volume this week was 38.6% higher than the 20-day average.

 Technical Indicators